 Senior BA & BFA Exhibition

-This annual exhibition celebrates the achievements of the Bachelors of Arts and Bachelors of Fine Arts degree candidates from the University’s Department of Art and Art History.
-2015 BFA candidates are Rebecca Emerson-Brown, Karen Mawikere, Carson Morris, Anne Twombly and Andy Upton
+This annual exhibition celebrates the achievements of the Bachelor of Arts and Bachelor of Fine Arts degree candidates from the University’s Department of Art and Art History.

 Wendy Klemperer: Restraint and Release